 Mathematics is a fascinating subject that provides a gateway to much of the world around us and the future of mankind.
-The knowledge gained by A' level provides the building blocks for science, technology and finance.
+The knowledge gained by studying A' level Mathematics provides building blocks for science, technology and finance.

 Qualification: A' level Mathematics